 2. Skip the Salt: Soba dough usually contains salt; adding more to the water is unnecessary and can ruin the delicate buckwheat flavor.

-3. The Ice Bath: For cold soba, plunging the noodles into ice water after the rinse is the secret to that authentic Japanese restaurant texture.
+3. The Ice Bath: For cold soba, plunge the noodles into ice water after the rinse for that authentic Japanese restaurant texture.

 8: Understanding the Ratios: Juwari vs. Ni-Hachi